bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 ## Vector path

-In graphics design, a vector path composed of a series of smooth or straight (vector) lines is to be drawn as an outline.
-Each vector path will always start with a M point, followed by additional L, C, Q, or A points.
-If this path is closed, then the last point is a z point.
+In graphics design, a vector path is defined as composed of a series of smooth or straight (vector) lines connecting one another that is to be drawn as an outline.
+Each vector path should start with a M point, followed by additional L, C, Q, or A points.
+If this path is closed, the last point is a z point.

 + M
-  A "moveto" point.
+  The first point of a vector path.
 + L
-  A "lineto" point.
+  The previous point should connect to this point forming a straight line.
 + C
-  A cubic Bezier curve point.
+  The previous point should connect to this point forming a cubic Bezier curve.
 + Q
-  A quadratic Bezier curve point.
+  The previous point should connect to this point forming a quadratic Bezier curve.
 + A
-  A arc curve point
+  The previous point should connect to this point forming an arc.
 + z
-  A "closed" path point.

-The letter M expresses that the point is a "moveto" point, similar to the "M" point in a SVG path.
-A path is always started by the presence of this point.
-The "L" is a "lineto" point, which expresses that a straight line is to be drawn between the last point and this point.
-The "C" is a cubic Bezier curve, and "Q" is a quadratic Bezier curve.
-The "A" is an "arc" curve, and "z" represents that the current path should be closed, and a straight line is to be drawn between this point and the "M" point that started this path.
+  Expresses that the current vector path should be "closed", connecting the last point to the first.

+The previous definitions of various points is closely relatived to the letter given to each point inside a SVG-path element.

-In Diagram, if multiple M points are detected, each of them will individually start a new vector path, and will be terminated whenever a new M point is detected.
-If a z point appears before a M point, then the path is considered closed at this point, such that any additional points that are not M will be silently ignored.
-The following example path 'a' would have had one vector path in it and path 'b' would have had two vector paths in it.
+In Diagram, a single path expression is capable of describing multiple vector paths, where each vector path is an independent set of connected straight or curved lines.
+In the following example the path "a" would have composed of one vector path and path "b" would have composed of two vector paths.

     path a = (0,0)--(1,1)
     path b = (0,0)--(3,4) (2,2)--(5,6)

-## Path points and join
+## Path points

-A path is a collection of path points.
-In the following example path "a" has four path points, and path "b" has four path points.
+Internally, a path expression is stored in memory as a array of path In the following example there are 2 path points for path "a", and four path points for path "b".

     path a = (0,0)--(1,1)
     path b = (0,0)--(3,4) (2,2)--(5,6)

-Each path point is specified by a set of parentheses with two numbers inside.
-The first numbers is the x-coordinate, and the second number is the y-coordinate.
-The placement of "--" between path points is for expressing a "line join", such that the second point is to become a L point.
-However, "~~" is another join called "abr join" that express that the second point is to join the previous point as a quadratic Bezier curve, thus becoming a Q point.

-The control point of this quadratic Bezier curve is computed by moving the midpoint of the straight line between the two points either towards the left hand side or right hand side of the straight line, and this movement is determined by the number following the "abr" directive.
+Each path point would contain information such as M, L, Q, C, A, and z, and additional information pertaining to the requirements of each specific point type.
+For intance, for a C point type the x/y coordinate of the control point is also relevant.

+## Absolute and relative points

+In the following "a" and "b" would be exactly the same path.

+    path a = (0,3)--(10,3)
+    path b = (0,3) [h:7]

+In the path expression (0,3) and (10,3) are two absolute points.
+Each absolute point is composed of two numbers, the first of which is the grid location in the horizontal distance from the left edge of the viewport, and the second of which is the vertical distance from the bottom of the viewport.

+The symbol "--" in the first command is called a "line-join".
+It describes that the absolute point after it should be "joint" with the previous point to form a straight line, essentially making the point after it a L point.

+For the second command, the [h:7] is called a "relative point".
+A relative point contains all the information needed to connect with the previous point, as well as all other necessary information for making that connection.
+In additional, all positional informations in a relative point description are all given relative to the previous point.

+For intance, the relative point [h:7] instructs that a horizontal line should be drawn between the previous point and the current point, and the current point is located 7 grid distance to the right hand side of the last point.

+## The abr-join

+Beside line-join, the abr-join is another join that would allow for a quadratic Bezier curve to be drawn between two neighboring points.
+In the following example a quadratic Bezier curve will be drawn between the first and the second point, essentially making the second point a Q point.

     path a = ^abr:30 (0,3)~~(10,3)

-Here the "abr" directive will be followed by a number that expresses an angle in degrees that is to be rotated around the first point and second point away from the direction of the straight line.
+The control point of this quadratic Bezier curve is controled by the settings of the "abr", which is a configuration parameter set by the use of the "abr-drective".
+In the previous example the abr-parameter is set to 30.

+The abr-parameter denotes a rotation angle in degrees that is used to determine where the control point is for a abr-join.
+In this case, a straight line is first formed between the two points.
+The line going from the first point to the second point would rotate clockwise for
+30 degrees.
+The line going from the second point to the first point then rotate counter-clockwise for 30 degrees.
 These two independent rotations would each produce a ray and the control point of the quadratic Bezier curve is where these two rays meet.

 A positive number would means for the first point to rotate clockwise and the second point to rotate counter-clockwise, and the absolute value of this number is the degree of the rotation.
 Likewise, a negative number would reverse the rotation for both points.

-    path a = ^abr:-30 (0,3)~~(10,3)
-    path b = ^abr:30 (0,3)~~(10,3)

-For the examples above, path "a" would have been a curved line that looks like a hill, and path "b" would have been a valley.
+## The hobby-join

-Aside from the "abr join", there is also a "hobby join".
-This join is to affect a collection of points that are joint by the same "hobby join".
-The intent of this join is to produce a smooth curve that goes through all the points.
+A hobby-join works with a collection of neighboring points with the intent to produce a smooth curve that goes through all the points.

     path a = (0,0)..(2,0)..(2,2)

-This join is recognized by the presence of "..".
-In the previous example a smooth curve is to be created that goes through three points: (0,0), (2,0), and (2,2).
-The entire curve consists of two independent cubic Bezier curves, the first one connecting the first two points, and another one connecting the next two points.
-The control points of both curves are automatically computed based on the location of the three points to ensure a "smooth" transition from the end of the first curve to the start of the second.

-If another point were to be added to become the fourth point, some of the curves would be recalculated to ensure that the new curve would appear smooth with other curves before it.
+This join is to be identified as "..", which is then placed between these points.
+The result is that an independent cubic Bezier curve be generated between two neighboring points.
+However, these Bezier points are automatically configured so that they look "smooth" when going from one to another.
+This also means that if there are additional points that are added some curves might be recalculated.

     path a = (0,0)..(2,0)..(2,2)..(2,4)